Computing torsion for plane quartics without using height bounds: Preliminaries

-called the {\em Weil pairing}, for any integer $n$ prime to the characteristic of $K$.
-In particular, in the case of a Jacobian $J$ of a curve, when the theta divisor on $J$ induces a principal polarisation $J \to J^{\vee}$, we get a pairing This pairing, which we will also call the Weil pairing, is symplectic, i.e.\ alternating and nondegenerate.
+wher~$n$ is an integer not divisible by the characteristic of~$K$, and where~$\overline{K}$ is an algebraic closure of~$K$.
+In particular, in the case of a Jacobian~$J$ of a curve, when the theta divisor on~$J$ induces a principal polarisation~$J \to J^{\vee}$, we get a pairing This pairing, which we will also call the Weil pairing, is symplectic, i.e., alternating and nondegenerate.

-Now consider the case $K$ is a number field and $\mathfrak{p}$ is a prime of residue characteristic $p \nmid n$ satisfying the conditions of Lemma \ref{lemma:reduction_inj}, then the Weil pairing is compatible with the reduction map modulo $\mathfrak{p}$, i.e.\ the following diagram is commutative.
+Now consider the case where~$K$ is a number field and where~$\mathfrak{p}$ is a prime of residue characteristic~$p \nmid n$, together with~$J$ satisfying the conditions of Lemma \ref{lemma:reduction_inj}.
+Then the Weil pairing is compatible with the reduction map modulo~$\mathfrak{p}$, i.e., the following diagram is commutative.